aantron/promise/doc/docs/api.md

 Attaches a callback to the promise, which will be called after that promise is resolved:

-- If the promise is already resolved, the callback is called almost immediately:
+- If the promise is already resolved, the callback is called on the next tick (almost immediately):

     ```reason
     let p = Repromise.resolve("Hello");